-We are completely Peanut Free in our Church Building.
+We are completely Peanut Restricted in our Church Building.
 We have Parents/Guardians fill out a Health Form for all Children’s & Youth programming so that we can plan for your child’s allergies accordingly.

 - How do you handle potty breaks?

 Our Toddler Nursery has a lower toilet in the nursery available for Students that are learning to use it.
 Preschool – Elementary Students have access to our lower level bathrooms and have monitored breaks to let them use those.
 Only Female Volunteers over the age of 18 are allowed to assist Students in the Restroom.